 Discovering ones unique Dosha determines the particular physical and emotional characteristics or qualities that dominate each individual’s body and mind.

 The three Doshas govern all the biological, psychological and physiological functions of the body, mind and consciousness.
-They act as basic constituents and protective barriers for the body in its normal physiological conditions and when out of balance they contribute to the disease process.
+They act as basic constituents and protective barriers for the body in its normal physiological conditions.
+When you are out of balance they contribute to the disease process.

-By knowing your constitutional type, you will gain insight into how to respond to stress, weather, even different times of the day and you will able to understand how all these factors affect you.
+By knowing your constitutional type, you will gain insight into how to respond to stress, weather, even different times of the day.
+You will be able to understand how all these factors affect you.
 Basic principle of healing in Ayurveda holds that you may create a Dosha balance by altering diet and lifestyle to counteract the changes in your external environment.